Anmol1311/Influencer-Analysis-using-Network-Analytics/README.md

 # Influencer-Analysis-using-Network-Analytics

 ## Project Overview
-In this project, we aim to utilize the tweets activity data of different users to identify the top 20 influencers among all users.
+In this project, we utilized the tweets activity data of different users to identify the top 20 influencers among all the users.
 We also explore how profits change when an analytical model is employed to identify influencers through a hypothehical scenario.

 #### Part-1
 We utilized a Kaggle dataset containing tweets data to build a model to predict influencers.
 Each observation in the dataset describes two individuals A and B. 'Choice' column in each row shows who among A or B are more influential.